Learn About Entripy’s Decoration Services

 The cost of screen printing varies by quantity and the number of colours in your design.
 Each time a colour is added to the design, a new screen needs to be made.

-Digital Printing typically caters to smaller custom orders or orders that involve extremely detailed and colourful artwork.
-Entripy’s digital printing method allows you to have full-colour artwork that features a print so crisp and exact, it looks just like a photograph.
-In digital printing, your logo is printed onto a special media which is then weeded, masked and heat-pressed onto the customized garment.
+Digital Heat Transfer typically caters to smaller custom orders or orders that involve extremely detailed and colourful artwork.
+Entripy’s digital heat transfer method allows you to have full-colour artwork that features a print so crisp and exact, it looks just like a photograph.
+In this decoration method, your logo is printed onto a special media which is then weeded, masked and heat-pressed onto the customized garment.
 There will be a background behind your design, but we will match this as closely as possible to the garment colour.
-The cost of using digital printing doesn’t change based on the number of colours in your customized design, but varies depending on the size of area that needs to be covered.
+The cost of using digital heat transfer doesn’t change based on the number of colours in your customized design, but varies depending on the size of area that needs to be covered.

 In custom embroidery, your design is sewed onto your chosen garment using a needle and polyester thread.
 Entripy uses world-standard isacord threads and the best embroidery machines available (made by Japan’s Tajima brand) to embroider hats, custom hoodies, golf shirts and customized jackets.